bridgetwes/unbox-copyright/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Change Date: 1/30/2025
+* Testing increasing version number to 1.3.3 to see if it will auto update from GitHub.

 = 1.3.2 =
 * Change Date: 1/30/2025
 * Testing increasing version number to 1.3.2 to see if it will auto update from GitHub.